ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

             // Move the window end to the next character end++;

-            // If all characters of the pattern have been matched so check
+            // If all characters of the pattern have been matched, that is
+            // our counter has reached to 0, so check if the conditions
-            // if the condition according to the question are satisfied or
+            // according to the question are satisfied or not to modify
-            // not to modify the result.
+            // the result.
             while(counter == 0)
             {
                 // First character of the sliding window